Dark Matter (Crouch novel): Reception

+Translations

+The book was translated into Dutch by Corry van Bree as Dark Matter and published by Karakter in August 2016.
+It was also translated into German by Klaus Berr as Dark Matter: Der Zeitenläufer and published by Goldmann in March 2017.

 Adaptation

 In November 2014, Sony Pictures made a pre-emptive bid of $1.25 million for Dark Matter.
 The bid was based on Crouch's incomplete 150-page manuscript at the time.
-In December 2020, it was announced that a TV series based on Dark Matter will be co-produced by Apple Studios and Sony Pictures Television.
-Crouch will adapt the script and the series will be produced by Matt Tolmach and David Manpearl, with Crouch as executive producer.
+In December 2020, it was announced that a TV series based on Dark Matter would be co-produced by Apple Studios and Sony Pictures Television.
+Crouch would adapt the script and the series would be produced by Matt Tolmach and David Manpearl, with Crouch as executive producer.
 The adaptation was originally intended to be a feature film, but it was dropped in favor of a TV series.

 In March 2022, Apple TV+ ordered a nine-episode TV series with Joel Edgerton playing the part of Jason Dessen.
-Edgerton will also be the show's executive producer, while the book's author, Crouch will serve as writer for the pilot episode and also showrunner for Sony Pictures Television and Apple Studios.
+Edgerton was also the show's executive producer, while the book's author, Crouch served as writer for the pilot episode and also showrunner for Sony Pictures Television and Apple Studios.
+It premiered on May 8, 2024.